Our Priority: Address the Urologic Workforce Shortage

 Why the Issue Matters

 The United States is facing an overall shortage of physicians.
 Projections have shown that at least half of the shortage is among specialty medicine physicians such as urologists.
-In fact, only 38 percent of all U.S. counties have a practicing urologist, there have been significant declines in the number of urologists per capita, and the average age of a practicing urologist makes the specialty one of the oldest in the medical profession.
+In fact, over 60 percent of all U.S. counties have a practicing urologist, there have been significant declines in the number of urologists per capita, and the average age of a practicing urologist makes the specialty one of the oldest in the medical profession.
 While the number of specialty medicine physicians, such as urologists, is decreasing and the average age is increasing, 53.8% of urology residents have more than $150,000 in student loan debt, and for 26.8% of them, the figure is $250,000 or more.

 It is imperative that we work to address the workforce shortage in all urologic access practice environments, preserve access to appropriate and timely care, expand access to care with innovations including telemedicine, and advocate for increased graduate medical education (GME) funding and resources for urology positions.